DizzyHSlightlyVoided/DieFledermaus/DieFledermauZ Format.md

 The structure of the signature manifest is as follows:

 * **Header:** The magic number "`\x03`SIG" (`03 53 49 47`).
+* **Manifest version:** A 16-bit unsigned integer indicating the version-number of the manifest.
 * **Signature Count:** A signed 64-bit integer indicating the number of files in the manifest.
 * **Signature List:** A list of **manifest entries** with the following format:
  * **Signature Header:** The string "`\x03`sig" (`03 73 69 67`).